parse-community/docs/_includes/android/geopoints.md

 placeObject.put("location", point);
 ```

-To retrieved `ParseGeoPoint` from an object
+To retrieved `ParseGeoPoint` from an object.

 ```java
 placeObject.getParseGeoPoint("location");